hsucherng/boilerplate-metalsmith/dev/README.md

     - `setupComplete`: This boolean is used to determine whether we've run the `setup` command.
 Once the `setup` command is completed, this property will be updated accordingly.
     - `virtualFolderName`: This determines the final path that the site will be served on.
 Once the `setup` command is completed, this property will be updated accordingly.
 - `watch.js`: This determines what files are watched, as well as how the files trigger rebuilds of other files whenever they are changed.

-## Sprite Generator

-1. Open up the `sprite.js` file, then replace all `FILENAME` with the name of the sprite file, e.g. `hari-raya`.
-2. Ensure that all required images for spriting have been added at the correct source path.
-3. Run `sprite.bat`.
-4. Check the newly generated SCSS files at `stylesheetPath` to see what mixins are available for use, e.g. `@include hari-raya-sprite($hari-raya-firework)`.

 ## Stylelint